Updated September 1, 2020.

-A regular part of the experience at One Medical may include lab testing.
-Often, labs are ordered during a visit to help evaluate new symptoms, as part of preventive screening, or for care related to chronic medical conditions.
-We know that understanding what your results mean can be difficult, as the lab report is often filled with abbreviations, unfamiliar terms, and lots of numbers.
-We hope this guide will help you better understand what some of the most common laboratory tests are used for and what your results may mean.
-Of course, lab testing often is not “one size fits all”, so please reach out to your provider if you have questions about your specific result(s).
+We know that understanding your test results can be difficult, as lab reports are often filled with abbreviations, unfamiliar terms, and lots of numbers.
+We hope this guide will help you better understand what some of the most common laboratory tests are used for and what your results mean.
+Please reach out to your provider if you have questions about your specific result(s).

 Looking for a specific test?
 You can use your browser’s search function to find the test(s) you are looking for.